windmaomao/windmaomao.github.io/kb/repository/reports-center.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Running automated tests

+Run `npm run auto-test` to execute the protractor automated tests of the UI.

 ## Running end-to-end tests